Mindfulness Practice Improves the Anatomy and Function of the Brain

 Brain scans are now revealing that mindfulness practice actually improves the anatomy and function of the brain.
 In fact, so profound are these changes that it is now clear that the brain evolves after as little as eight weeks of mindfulness meditation.
 The evidence from numerous controlled trials has proven that mindfulness meditation actually increases gray matter density as well as cortical thickness—in other words, it actually causes the brain to grow and evolve.

-For an explication of all the research, see chapter 7: The Health Benefits of Mindfulness Practice in my book.
+For an explication of all the research, see chapter 7: The Health Benefits of Mindfulness Practice in my first book.

 Mindfulness Practice Defined